iabhisheksaha/bitsom_ba_25071285-fleximart-data-architecture/part2-nosql/nosql_analysis.md

 ## Section C: Trade-offs of Using MongoDB

-One disadvantage of MongoDB is weaker support for complex transactional consistency compared to relational databases.
-While MongoDB supports transactions, they are generally less efficient for multi-document operations.
-Another limitation is the lack of enforced schema constraints, which places more responsibility on the application layer to ensure data quality and consistency.
+While MongoDB offers flexibility, it has disadvantages compared to MySQL.
+First, complex multi-document transactions are more difficult and less performant, making financial reporting harder.
+Second, the lack of enforced foreign key constraints can lead to data inconsistency if application logic is not carefully implemented.